Wastewater & Onsite Systems

 Wastewater treatment has been a primary focus for NEIWPCC since our inception more than 50 years ago.
 For many years, we played an important role in the planning, review and construction of wastewater treatment facilities in our member states.
 And we helped lead the effort to establish design standards for such facilities.
 As a result, rivers that were once open sewers are now much cleaner.
 But our work is not done.
 Water bodies that appear clean to the naked eye often contain pollutants that require constant and advanced treatment.
 Because of this, NEIWPCC has expanded the focus of our wastewater division to cover a broad range of issues.

 NEIWPCC now plays an important role in the training and certification of wastewater treatment plant operators in our member states.
-Our Training Center offers a wide variety of courses for operators at locations throughout New England and New York State.
-The Training Center typically conducts 50-70 programs per year that attract more than 1,500 students.
+Our Regional Training Program offers a wide variety of courses for operators at locations throughout New England and New York State.
+The Program typically conducts 50-70 courses per year that attract more than 1,500 students.
 NEIWPCC also administers the wastewater training programs for the states of Maine (through JETCC) and Massachusetts.

 Our wastewater division has also expanded its focus to include such related issues as collection systems, residuals, security/vulnerability assessments, and technical assistance.
 NEIWPCC is also actively working on issues associated with smaller onsite or decentralized wastewater treatment systems, typically called septic systems.
 These small systems serve approximately 25 percent of the households in this country and approximately one-third of all new construction.
 There are enormous water quality issues associated with them that are only beginning to be understood.
 But progress is being made, thanks in part to NEIWPCC's involvement.